Developmental Resources for Students

 Zero-level courses count towards students' credit status for financial aid, residence hall requirements, insurance benefits, and intercollegiate sports qualification.

 Do developmental (zero-level) courses count in my GPA?

-Yes, graded zero-level courses are calculated into a student's GPA.
+No, graded zero-level courses are not calculated into a student's GPA.

 Do zero-level courses count towards graduation?